The Drilled Pier Method

 In general, these piers can extend to depths between 6 to 12 feet, or to rock.
 They are machine-drilled with the aid of an auger mounted to a skid-steer loader (Bobcat).
 For pier locations where access is limited and for interior piers, a smaller machine is used.

-All work is performed according to accepted engineering practices and carries a transferable, lifetime warranty.
+All work is performed according to accepted engineering practices.

 WCK is fully insured with general liability and workers’ compensation and can furnish such certificates upon request